SSWConsulting/SSW.Rules.Content/rules/do-you-know-how-to-use-connection-strings/rule.md

 #### Option #2 - Connection Strings with passwords or keys

 If you have to use some sort of secret or key to login to the service being referenced, then some thought needs to be given to how those secrets can be secured.
-Take a look at https://www.ssw.com.au/rules/store-your-secrets-securely to learn how to keep your secrets secure.
+Take a look at [Do you store your secrets securely](https://www.ssw.com.au/rules/store-your-secrets-securely) to learn how to keep your secrets secure.

 #### Example - Integrating Azure Key Vault into your ASP.NET Core application